StrongKey/FIDO-Server/docs/User_Guide.md

 4.  **Start the web server** and ensure that it has started successfully.

 Default ports differ by web server.
 Use this list of [common default web server ports](https://geekflare.com/default-port-numbers/) or consult the appropriate manuals.
 Open a web browser and type  **localhost:&lt;port-number&gt;** where &lt;port-number&gt; is the default port for your web server.
 If your web server must use another port, use that port instead.
 This opens the FIDO2 Server launch page.

 #### Create JDBC Resources

+JEE7 web application servers require the values below to create the Connection Pool, but administration methods vary by vendor.

 1. Make sure you copy the JDBC driver _.JAR_ file into the web server's _/lib_ directory.

-2. Set the JDBC connection pool information as shown here:
+2. Set the JDBC Connection Pool information as shown here:

 	  Field  |  Value
 	---:  |  :---